ProvisionGenie/ProvisionGenie/Docs/Admin-fact-sheet.md

 * In the Dataverse environment, access is controlled at three levels:
   * Environment roles
   * Resource permissions for Power Apps
-  * Dataverse security roles - Part of our solution is a special security role, so that that noone can bypass the canvas app.
+  * Dataverse security roles - Part of our solution is a special security role, so that that no one can bypass the canvas app.
 This way, data can't be over exposed.
 * Conditional Access Policy via Azure AD Premium can be applied for Power Apps as well
 * Data loss prevention policies can prevent data leakage